mpcarolin/PokeFlex/README.md

 ## Caching
 PokeAPI has a fair use policy that limits the requests you can make to an individual resource per day.
-PokeFlex uses PokeBase to cache API response data on disk to minimize the number of requests.
-We go one step further and ensure that the API is queried as often as you'd like it to stay in sync with PokeAPI.
+PokeFlex caches http API response data on disk to minimize the number of requests you make to PokeAPI.
+We also provide the means for you to specify how often you would like PokeFlex to ditch the cache and resynchronize with PokeAPI.

 ## Simple Schema Modification
 For our particular use, we needed to both modify and add to the JSON that